intersystems-community/PythonGateway/README.md

 ## Docker

 1. To build docker image:
-  - Copy `iscpython.so` into repository root (if it's not there)
+  - Copy `iscpython.so` into repository root (if it's not there already)
-  - Execute in repository root `docker build --force-rm --tag intersystems-community/irispy:latest .`
+  - Execute in repository root `docker build --force-rm --tag intersystemscommunity/irispy:latest .`
 2. To run docker image execute:

 ```